-Our Supported College Program at the Asheville Campus is for residents who want to pursue college education as part of their mental health recovery.
-Designed for individuals whose college experience has been interrupted or inhibited by mental heath challenges, the College Program integrates educational services and supports with our powerful approach to mental health treatment.
+Our Supported College Program at the Asheville Campus is for residents who want to pursue a college education as part of their mental health recovery.
+Designed for individuals whose college experience has been interrupted or inhibited by mental health challenges, the College Program integrates educational services.
+It supports our approach to mental health treatment.

 Hope and Independence through Transitional Living

 At CooperRiis, we believe in the hope our Transitional Living Program gives residents and their families as they progress on their mental health recovery journey toward independent living.
-Our Community Program is dedicated to growing and nurturing educational, vocational, social and life skills in a community setting, building over time the foundation necessary for a resident to pursue their goals and return to a fulfilling and productive life.
+Our Community Program is dedicated to growing and nurturing educational, vocational, social.
+Life skills in a community setting, building over time the foundation necessary for a resident to pursue their goals and return to a fulfilling and productive life.